 Moazzam Jahi Market

 We started from Moazzam Jahi Market, which with its tall clock tower is an easily recognizable structure.
 I had first seen its Silver model in the Nizam’s museum in Purani haveli a few months back.
 And since then I wanted to see this.
-A very geometric building that is circular on the outside with an inner promenade.
+A very geometric building is circular on the outside with an inner promenade.
 But on top has three towers arranged in a triangle.
 Built in the early 20th century by the last Nizam Osman Ali, it was named after his second son Moazzam Jah and was meant to be a fruit market.
 Today on the outside you see big ice-cream shops, a bit on the side a perfumery and a hookah shop.
 And inside there are potters and grocery stores and yes a couple of fruit and vegetable shops too and meat shops at the end.

 Open space inside the market is feeding ground for pigeons.
 As you walk down the arched corridor outside the shops you will see the striking blue shop doors against the dark grey stone of the building.
 Making it a pleasant play of bright and dull.
 But to see this you must go there before the shops open.
 And don’t worry early in Hyderabad means anytime till about 11:00 AM.
 On the other side, the bright red of the potter’s pots gives another contrast.
 And if this is not enough, stand before the Hookah shop to see all possible colors.
 Jambagh flower market was a part of this market but was shifted out a few years ago.
 Now you can only imagine what colors the flowers would have added to this market.

 Heritage building – King Koti